 When establishing our overall audit strategy, we set certain thresholds which help us to determine the nature, timing and extent of our audit procedures.
-When evaluating whether the effects of misstatements, both individually and on the Financial Statements as a whole, could reasonably influence the economic decisions of the users we take into account the qualitative nature and the size of the misstatements.
+When evaluating whether the effects of misstatements, both individually and on the financial statements as a whole, could reasonably influence the economic decisions of the users we take into account the qualitative nature and the size of the misstatements.
 Based on our professional judgement, we determined materiality as follows:

-€8,010,000 (2020: €7,680,000) 1% of property valuation (2020: 1% of property valuation) We determined that key users of the Group's Financial Statements are primarily focused on the valuation of the Group's investment properties €6,010,000 (2020: €5,760,000) 75% of overall materiality (2020: 75% of overall materiality) Misstatements in excess of €200,000 (2020: €192,000) and misstatements below that threshold that, in our view, warranted reporting on qualitative grounds
+Overall materiality €8,010,000 (2020: €7,680,000) Basis for determining overall materiality 1% of property valuation (2020: 1% of property valuation) Rationale for benchmark applied We determined that key users of the Group's financial statements are primarily focused on the valuation of the Group's investment properties.
+Performance materiality €6,010,000 (2020: €5,760,000) Basis for determining performance materiality 75% of overall materiality (2020: 75% of overall materiality) Reporting of misstatements to the Audit Committee Misstatements in excess of €200,000 (2020: €192,000) and misstatements below that threshold that, in our view, warranted reporting on qualitative grounds.